aronbisrat/the-great-reset-simulation/README.md

 ## 📊 Dataset & Simulation

-- Data is synthetically generated for demo purposes
+- Data is synthetically generated for demonstration
 - Simulation models debt relief impact on multiple social tiers
 - Visualizations track pre- and post-reset conditions

 ## 🛠️ Technologies Used